DIGNEA/dignea/docs/markdown/01_0_mea_example.md

 ## Example of results

 An example of the results obtained by DIGNEA is shown down below.
-Four different sets of KP instances were generated for different configurations of Genetic Algorithms using MEA.
+Four different sets of KP instances were generated for different configurations of Genetic Algorithms using EIG.
 ![](../imgs/instances.png)